-IMPORTANT NOTE: Any Consents and Compliance Certificates or Reports that have been made available to the Agent will be included in the information pack.
+IMPORTANT NOTE FOR PURCHASERS: Any Consents and Compliance Certificates or Reports that have been made available to the Agent will be included in the information pack.
 It is strongly recommended the Purchaser and/or their lawyer review these documents (which may or may not have been made available to the Agent).
 The vendor may not have disclosed all information about the property or may have no knowledge of issues that are important or relevant to the purchaser.
-The purchaser acknowledges that it does not rely on this information as complete or accurate and agrees to make its own enquiries and seek professional advice in all respects to fully satisfy themselves as to the condition/suitability of the property and any other matters relevant to the purchaser prior to entering into any contract for sale and purchase.
+The purchaser must not rely on this information as complete or accurate and must make their own enquiries and seek professional advice in all respects to fully satisfy themselves as to the condition/suitability of the property and any other matters relevant to the purchaser prior to entering into any contract for sale and purchase.

 This form is not part of any Sale and Purchase Agreement for the property.